World War II in Yugoslavia: Aftermath

 On 5 May, in the town of Palmanova (50 km northwest of Trieste), between 2,400 and 2,800 members of the Serbian Volunteer Corps surrendered to the British.
 On 12 May, about 2,500 additional Serbian Volunteer Corps members surrendered to the British at Unterbergen on the Drava River.
-On 11 and 12 May, British troops in Klagenfurt, Austria, were harassed by arriving forces of the Yugoslav Partisans.
+On 11 and 12 May, British troops in Klagenfurt, Austria, were harassed by arriving forces of the Yugoslav Partisans, who sought to claim the city as part of Yugoslav territory.
 In Belgrade, the British ambassador to the Yugoslav coalition government handed Tito a note demanding that the Yugoslav troops withdraw from Austria.

 On 15 May 1945 a large column of the Croatian Home Guard, the Ustaše, the XVth SS Cossack Cavalry Corps and the remnants of the Serbian State Guard, and the Serbian Volunteer Corps, arrived at the southern Austrian border near the town of Bleiburg.
 The representatives of the Independent State of Croatia attempted to negotiate a surrender to the British under the terms of the Geneva Convention that they had joined in 1943, and were recognised by it as a "belligerent", but were ignored.
-Most of the people in the column were turned over to the Yugoslav government as part of what is sometimes referred to as Operation Keelhaul.
+Most of the people in the column were turned over to the Yugoslav government in what became known as the Bleiburg repatriations; most of the Cossack collaborators were repatriated at Lienz and Judenburg.
 Following the repatriations, the Partisans proceeded to brutalize the POWs.
 The Partisans' actions were partly done for revenge as well as to suppress the potential continuation of armed struggle within Yugoslavia.